libexpat/libexpat.github.io/content/pages/hashtables.md

             return NULL;
           memset(newV, 0, tsize);

-"Eventually," of course, could be a very long time in a large almost-full table.
+"Eventually", of course, could be a very long time in a large almost-full table.
 To increase our chances of finding an empty slot quickly, we make sure that the table never gets more than half full.
 This is only a little wasteful of space &mdash; pointers don't take up